lk-vavehealth/react-native-background-downloader/README.md

 **returns**

-`DownloadTask` - The download task to control and monitor this download
+`SessionTask` - The download task to control and monitor this download

 ### `checkForExistingDownloads()`